-3.4 Summary
+3.3.
+Summary

-An examination of focus-based approaches in light of Xitsonga data shows that some but not all distributional facts of the cj/dj forms can be accounted for.
-As Buell (2006) points out, the examples involving resumptive pronouns as well as the examples in non-focused contexts are non-trivial cases that require further explanation.
+An examination of focus-based approaches with Xitsonga data shows that some, but not all, distributional facts of the cj/dj forms can be accounted for.
+As Buell (2006) points out, the examples involving resumptive pronouns as well as the examples in non-focused contexts provide non-trivial cases that need further explanation.

-4. The information packaging approach
+4. Information packaging approach 4.1.
+Information packaging

-4.1 Information packaging

-In a recent study, Creissels (2014:10) proposes that the cj/dj distinction can be best accounted for by information packaging theory.
-The cj form is used whenever the comment or verb phrase (VP) includes at least one element other than the verb itself, which implies that a cj verb form is followed by at least one phrase forming part of the comment, since the VP is strictly head-initial.
-The dj form is used whenever the comment/VP includes no element other than the verb itself, which implies that a dj verb form can only be followed by extraposed phrases that do not form part of the comment.
+In a recent study, Creissels (2014:10) proposes that the cj/dj distinction can be best understood with the information packaging theory.
+The cj form is used whenever the comment or verb phrase includes at least one element other than the verb itself, which implies that a cj verb form is followed by at least one phrase forming part of the comment, since the verb phrase is strictly head-initial.
+The dj form is used whenever the comment / verb phrase includes no other element than the verb itself, which implies that a dj verb form can only be followed by extraposed phrases that do not form part of the comment.
 This proposal is a departure from the structure-based approaches (section 2) and the focus-based approaches (section 3).

-4.2 In support of the information packaging approach
+4.2.
+In support of the information packaging theory

-Creissels (2014: 8) suggests a diagnostic for separating the cj form from the dj form.2 The na-construction has two meanings: 'with' and 'as well'.
+Creissels (2014: 8) suggests a diagnostic for separating the cj form from the dj form2.
+The naconstruction has two meaning: 'with'and 'as well'.
 The distribution is shown in (30).
 The 'with' meaning of na can be used with both the cj and the dj form, whereas the 'as well' meaning can only be used with the dj form.
 There is also a difference in penultimate lengthening.
-The main verb shows penultimate lengthening in the dj form, but not in the cj form (see section 5 for more discussion).
+The main verb shows penultimate lengthening in the dj form, but there is no penultimate lengthening in the cj form (see section 5 for more discussion).

-(30) na-construction as a diagnostic (see Creissels 2014:8)
+(30) na-construction as a diagnostic (see Creissels 2014: 8)